SpeciesFileGroup/install_taxonworks/development/ubuntu_12_04.md

 cd taxonworks
 ```

-When you do `cd taxonworks` you will see a message regarding a particular version of Ruby.
-Install that version of Ruby with the command provided in the terminal  It will look something like: `rvm install 2.1.5`.
+When you do `cd taxonworks` you may see a message regarding a particular version of Ruby.
+Install that version of Ruby with the command provided in the terminal  It will look something like: `rvm install 2.3.1`.

 ```
 cd ..